mn15104/forest_void/README.md

 We're using github for unity with git-lfs to manage the project

 git-lfs stores large assets remotely on a server and not in git history so the repo should be smaller to clone and assets don't have to be pulled as frequently.
-The repo should be around 600-700MB now.
+The repo should be around ~120MB with assets of ~500-600MB now.
 If that's too big we can remove some more assets.

 Install [git-lfs](https://git-lfs.github.com/) and [github-for-unity](https://unity.github.com/)